 Leigh Lodge was built around the mid eighteenth century and extended in the 1850s.
-It was occupied until 1924 by a series of lawyers - James Short, James Fussell, Col. Carey Batten and from 1924 to 1964 by Dennis Grierson Fry, his wife (later widow) Norah and their daughter the reclusive Elizabeth Ann Lee.
+It was occupied until 1924 by a series of lawyers - James Short, James Fussell, Col. Carey Batten.
+From 1924 to 1964 Leigh Lodge was occupied by Dennis Grierson Fry, and his family - his wife (later widow) Norah and their daughter the reclusive Elizabeth Ann Lee.
 Loyal to her servants (especially the chauffeur Faulkner), to her neighbours (and particularly her contemporary Pam McFeat), and a major benefactor to both the McFeats and others.
-ELizabeth Ann moved to London in 1964 but is buried, with her husband (alleged to be her gardener) Joseph Lee in the graveyard at Abbots Leigh (Dennis Fry's granddaughter).
-Leigh Lodge was occupied briefly by Lady Cadbury and thereafter by a succession of owners.
+Elizabeth Ann moved to London in 1964 but is buried, with her husband (alleged to be her gardener) Joseph Lee in the graveyard at Abbots Leigh.
+Leigh Lodge was occupied briefly by Lady Cadbury in the 1950s and thereafter by a succession of owners.
 Elm Lodge was built as an extension to Leigh Lodge to provide kitchens, dining room and living quarters for staff.
 On the other side of Leigh Lodge were stables and a loft later converted to a dwelling, again for staff.
 No 5 Church Road, the former stables/coach house was converted into a dwelling by Elizabeth Ann and occupied for many years by the Faulkners.

-Opposite Leigh Lodge is the Village Hall, commissioned and paid for by Sir Cecil Miles, 3rd baronet, designed by Edward Down (surveyor of Leigh Bank) and built in 1896.
-The Hall has a fine hall, and a reading room, improved kitchen facilities and a caretaker's flat above.
+Opposite Leigh Lodge is the Village Hall, commissioned and paid for by Sir Cecil Miles, 3rd baronet, designed by Edward Down (surveyor and resident of Leigh Bank) and built in 1896.
 Beyond the Hall lie Nos 8/10 and 12/14 two pairs of cottages built in 1879.
 Owned by the Fry family after 1916 the cottages were occupied by Fry workers who did not live in at the Priory.
-We know of their gardener George Chamberlain at NO 14, Bertha Rowles kitchen maid then cook at No. 12, George Chamberlain gardener at no 14, and later Amy Gillard who was able to buy No. 14 in 1952 after the death f the Frys.
+We know of their gardener George Chamberlain at No 14, Bertha Rowles kitchen maid then cook at No. 12, and later Amy Gillard who was able to buy No. 14 in 1952 after the death of the Frys.

 Leigh Farm dates from at least the 18th century, and for much of the 1800s was farmed by the Hollyman family who held ownership for over a hundred years.
 Kelly's Directory 1939 shows then still on the farm.
 The Hollymans also held Byfield and Oakleigh to which Jack and Olive Nottingham had moved from Yew Tree Cottage at the end of Manor Road.
-Close to the road are two cottages known in 1972 as Rose Cottage 1 (owned by Dennis Osborn of Campfield and occupied by his gardener and Rose Cottage 2 (today's Rose Cottage) where lived Arthur Fear and Ida - head teacher at Abbots Leigh school.
+Close to the road are two cottages known in 1972 as Rose Cottage 1 (owned by Dennis Osborn of Campfield and occupied by his gardener) and Rose Cottage 2 (today's Rose Cottage) where lived Arthur Fear and Ida - head teacher at Abbots Leigh school.